 Best Peanut Butter for Birds

-Any peanut butter that is safe for human consumption can also be safely fed to birds, but the most ideal options are peanut butter brands with the least additives or extra ingredients.
-Organic or fresh peanut butters are best, and many wild bird supply stores or nature centers offer peanut or other nut butters specially formulated for feeding birds.
+Any peanut butter that is safe for human consumption can also be safely fed to birds, but the most ideal options are peanut butter brands with the fewest additives or extra ingredients.
+Organic or fresh peanut butters are best, and many wild bird supply stores or nature centers offer peanut or other nut butters specially formulated with fewer additives for feeding birds.
 Other peanut butter brands can also be offered to birds, including generic store brands.
-Birds can have peanut butter that is past its best by date, but no butter that is rancid or spoiled should be available to birds, as it could be toxic or dangerous.
+Birds can have peanut butter that is past its best by date, but no butter that is rancid, moldy, or spoiled should be available to birds, as it could be toxic or dangerous.

 Both creamy and crunchy peanut butter blends are equally attractive to birds.
 Peanut-butter-and-jelly products are not recommended, however, since different birds enjoy jelly and don't necessarily eat peanut butter.
 Similarly, peanut butters that are blended with other products, such as marshmallow fluff or cookie pieces, are also not good for birds.
-Sugar-free or low-fat peanut butters are not suitable for birds either, as they lack the nutritional composition birds need, and substitute additives can be dangerous for birds.
+Sugar-free or low-fat peanut butters are not suitable for birds either, as they lack the nutritional composition birds need, and sugar substitutes can be dangerous for birds.
 When available, low-salt peanut butters are ideal, as it is uncertain whether too much salt is bad for birds.
 Conscientious backyard birders will not want to take chances by offering birds excess salt.

 Of course, no peanut butter products such as cookies, cakes, candies, or fudge should ever be offered to birds.
 No matter how much peanut butter they may contain, the extra ingredients in these snacks are not healthy for a bird's diet.